Arash217/performance-matters-1819/README.md

 npm run dev
 ```

-The prebuild command will remove the public folder and then recreate it to ensure that no files are cached
+The prebuild command will remove the public css and javascript folders and then recreate it to ensure that no files are cached
 ```bash
 npm run prebuild
 ```